Journal of Applied Meteorology and Climatology

 Cameron Lee, Kent State University

-Zhi Li, University of Oklahoma/p>
+Zhi Li, Stanford University

 Xiaomao Lin, Kansas State University